 - 7.1 We recognise that you may want to raise a concern in confidence under this policy.
 If you ask us to protect your identity by keeping your confidence, we will not disclose it without your consent apart from exceptional cases.
 For example, this could be in cases when the person raising the concerns will need to provide a statement and potentially appear as a witness in subsequent legal proceedings, or may be required to give evidence in a disciplinary hearing.
-In such as case the matter will be discussed with you in the first instance.
 It is also possible that the investigation itself may serve to reveal the source of information, although this will be avoided where possible. - 7.2 This policy encourages you to put your name to your allegation, as concerns expressed anonymously are often much more difficult to investigate.
-However, we would prefer that you raised serious concerns anonymously than not at all.
+However we would prefer that you raised serious concerns anonymously than not at all.
 Anonymous allegations will be considered at the discretion of the Council.